ilf-creative/dodge-them-turkeys/README.md

 ### Art

-All art except the snow back drop created by Lenny Urbanowski.
+All art except the snow background created by Lenny Urbanowski.
 Artwork work is licensed under a [Creative Commons Attribution 3.0 United States License](http://creativecommons.org/licenses/by/3.0/us/)

+Snow field background is a photo by [Ant Rozetsky](https://unsplash.com/photos/H9m6mfeeakU) and is licensed under the [unsplash license](https://unsplash.com/license).

 ### Sound